Great Black Swamp: Drainage and settlement

+Wetland drainage accelerated following the federal Swamp Land Act of 1850 and subsequent state legislation, including an 1853 Ohio drainage law and the 1859 Ohio Ditch Law.
+After the Maumee Valley generated over 9 million crop bushels in 1859, new drainage projects encouraged higher productivity gains.

-Settlers drained the swamp from the 1850s to the mid-1880s.
-They hand-dug ditches to lower the water table, then buried clay tiles (pipes made from local clay) in the exposed ground to drain excess water into the ditches.
-Settlers farmed the land's soils, which historian Henry Howe described as a foot of "black decaying matter" over several feet of "rich yellow clay", followed by a "stratum of black clay of great depth."
+By spade and shovel, settlers hand-dug deep ditches, which lowered the water table, then buried clay tiles (pipes made from local clay), which drained excess water into ditches.
+Historian Henry Howe described the soils as a foot of "black decaying matter" over several feet of "rich yellow clay", followed by a "stratum of black clay of great depth."

 Settlers built their homes on river banks and sand ridges.
 They often made their homes out of logs, and hunted game in the swamp for food, and for skins and furs to make clothing and other items.
 They also caught large quantities of fish in the Sandusky and Maumee Rivers.

-In open wet prairies without trees, water could be 4 feet (1.2 M) deep, going up to a horse's saddle skirt.
-In other places, the land was under 2 feet (0.6 M) of water because the creeks were flooded by beaver dams, and it took years for settlers to remove them.
+In open wet prairies without trees, water could be 4 ft deep, going up to a horse's saddle skirt.
+In other places, the land was under 2 ft of water because the creeks were flooded by beaver dams, which took years for settlers to remove.

-Like surveyors, settlers noted the swamp's diverse vegetation.
-One account from Putnam County observed 32 tree, plant, and shrub species, including buckeye, black locust, honey locust, black ash, white ash, burr oak, red oak, white oak, jack oak, beech, sugar maple, sycamore, pawpaw, dogwood, ironwood, linden, willow, cottonwood, black walnut, white walnut, shellbark hickory, smoothbark hickory, white elm, and red elm.
+Agricultural and geological surveys identified diverse vegetation, ranging from small species including Miami mist and pale touch-me-not to larger species including flowering dogwood and Kentucky coffeetree.
+These inventories primarily assessed timber market value and tracked drainage progress by monitoring the decline of wetland plants.
+Specific regional accounts included 32 plant species in Putnam County and 55 tree species in Monroe County.

 Settlers saw the swamp as "primeval forest".
-Historian Martin Kaatz wrote about early-19th century accounts of how 100 foot (30 M) trees "nearly shut out the sun's rays except during the period of high sun".
+Historian Martin Kaatz wrote about early-19th century accounts of how 100 ft trees "nearly shut out the sun's rays except during the period of high sun".
 Howe described the swamp's dense foliage was "almost impenetrable to the rays of the sun".
+Geologist W.W.
+Mather noted the swamp's "gloomy silence".